Justin Verlander makes light of pitch-tipping talk with tweet

 Manager Brad Ausmus said Verlander and catcher James McCann changed their signals throughout the game as a precaution against signs being stolen.

-On Sunday, McCann strongly hinted that he believed Verlander was tipping his pitches.
+On Sunday, McCann strongly hinted that he believed Verlander was tipping his pitches as opposed to having signs stolen.

 "We use multiple signs with nobody on base.
 We change our signs often.
 It's got to be something other than that," McCann told reporters, according to mlive.com.